data protection

 3. Purpose of processing

-The purpose of using technically necessary cookies is to simplify the use of websites for users.
+The purpose of using technically necessary cookies is to simplify website use for users.
 Some functions of our website cannot be offered without the use of cookies.
-For this it is necessary that the browser is recognized even after a page change.
-These purposes also include our legitimate interest in the processing of personal data in accordance with Article 6 Paragraph 1 Letter f of the GDPR .
+For these functions, it is necessary that the browser is recognized even after a page change.
+Our legitimate interest in processing personal data pursuant to Art.
+6 para.
+1 lit. f GDPR .

 2. Binding login sessions to specific servers ("sticky sessions")